allianceauth/allianceauth/docs/installation/services/phpbb3.md

 If you use a table prefix other than the standard `phpbb_` you need to add an additional setting to your auth project's settings file, `PHPBB3_TABLE_PREFIX = ''`, and enter the prefix.

-You should see `Succesful Connection` and proceed.
+You should see `Successful Connection` and proceed.

 Enter administrator credentials on the next page.